AlexIgn88/project/README.md

 ## Description

-React, TypeScript, React Testing Library, Redux, Ant Design
+React, TypeScript, React Testing Library, Redux, Ant Design, Node.js

 In the project directory, you can run: